 Focus on creating content that provides value to your target audience.
 Share blog posts, articles, videos, and infographics that address their pain points and offer solutions.
 Engage with your audience by asking questions and responding to comments.
 Aim to be a helpful resource rather than just a salesperson.
 For instance, if you're in the marketing industry, share tips on improving SEO or running effective ad campaigns.

 Scrupp is a LinkedIn lead generation and data scraping tool.
 It integrates with LinkedIn and LinkedIn Sales Navigator to extract valuable profile and company information.
-Key features include verified email extraction, CSV enrichment, and Apollo.io lead and company scraping.
+Key features include verified email extraction, CSV enrichment, and B2B prospecting platform that your sales team knows.io lead and company scraping.
 Scrupp helps streamline networking, sales, and marketing efforts by providing comprehensive data insights and automation.
 This allows you to focus on building relationships rather than manual data collection.

 Key performance indicators (KPIs) for social selling include lead generation, engagement rate, and conversion rate.
 Track the number of leads generated through social media, the percentage of users interacting with your content, and the percentage of leads converting into customers.
 Analyze this data to identify trends, patterns, and areas for improvement.
 Use A/B testing to experiment with different content and messaging.
 This data-driven approach helps refine your strategies and optimize your results over time.